Hello and welcome to the Part II of this month’s Creative Talks!

 Andrés Higueros – Art Director

 I think my first thought about the design was in my first typography class at the University.
-I remember when I understood about the typography anatomy and how they were used on all the brands, my mind exploded.
+I remember when I understood the typography anatomy and how they were used on all the brands, my mind exploded.
 Since that day, I decided to explore more about typography design and also branding.
 I think the passion becomes stronger with the time that I understand the design better.

 I think every single human is a creative person.
 In my personal experience, being creative is very cool because you can find your own way to see things.
-When you are so deep in the creative element, you are more vulnerable to take inspiration from anything that you are passionate about, everything you see.
+When you are so deep in the creative element, you are more vulnerable to taking inspiration from anything you are passionate about, everything you see.

 Giannis Gougoulias at Beetroot – Graphic Design Studio

-We are a group of 17 people, so, we have quite the collection of completely different stories and experiences varying from those who just knew from a young age that they would study and work on communication design to late creative bloomers.
+We are a group of 17 people, so we have quite the collection of completely different stories and experiences varying from those who just knew from a young age that they would study and work on communication design to late creative bloomers.
 One is for sure, having a design passion is not something you can force on someone.

 The best part about being creative is the moments when we fulfill our creative mission, which is to discover, develop and utilize the true essence of an idea, service, or product and then grow and expand it to something bigger that becomes recognized, appreciated, and praised all around the globe.
 Being productive and able to make something out of nothing is what steers our efforts.
 There is nothing more satisfying than seeing a realized project of yours.